The Best Things to do in Mysore: the heart of Karnataka

 The best time to visit Mysore

 In October India celebrates the Dassara festival.
 Dassara has big celebrations in Mysore.
-Dassara is all about the victory of good over evil.
-It is one of the most extravagant celebrations, especially in Mysore, where people believe Chamundeshwari killed the demon Mahishasuran.
+The festival is all about the victory of good over evil.
+It is one of the most extravagant celebrations in the city where people believe Chamundeshwari killed the demon Mahishasuran.

 The palace is illuminated daily and the goddess is taken in a procession on an elephant through the city accompanied with dance groups and music bands.
 Visiting Mysore during Dassara will be a memorable experience.